christian-dienbauer/wordpress-setup-aws-terraform/README.md

 ![Activities in Setup Instance](images/setup-instance-activities.png)

+The exact steps to reproduce the setup can be found in the [wordpress_setup.tftpl](wordpress_setup.tftpl) file.

 ### Load Balancer and Auto Scaling

 An Application Load Balancer to distribute traffic to WordPress instances.